ippontech/blog-usa/posts/auditing-using-javers.md

 # Auto audit annotations

-Auditing specific entities can be done very easily without additional code.
+Auditing specific entities can be done quickly without additional code.
 Simply add the `@JaversSpringDataAuditable` annotation on the corresponding Spring Data repositories.

 Example on MongoRepository
 ```